 The exterior doors of residence halls are secured by an electronic lock system with card access.
 Students gain access to the residence hall by using their student identification cards.
 This enables entry control by validation or denial of the cardholder.
-Room entry is also by using student identification cards and a PIN on both campuses (although lock upgrades are in process).
+Room entry is also by using student identification cards.
 In addition, at UMaine, all residence hall exterior doors are monitored by video surveillance cameras, with all activity at these doors recorded and stored.
 Additional campus buildings, outdoor areas and road entries also have video surveillance cameras at UMaine.
 At UMM, there are also cameras at specific locations on campus.